In the Lost Lands

-In the Lost Lands is a 2025 action fantasy film directed by Paul W. S. Anderson, with a screenplay by Constantin Werner from a story they co-wrote.
+In the Lost Lands is a 2025 post-apocalyptic action fantasy film directed by Paul W. S. Anderson, with a screenplay by Constantin Werner from a story they co-wrote.
 Based on the short story of the same name by George R. R. Martin, the film stars Milla Jovovich and Dave Bautista as a witch and a hunter, respectively, who journey into a dangerous landscape to find an artifact for a queen.

-In the Lost Lands was first released in Australia on February 27, 2025, and was released in the United States on March 7, 2025, by Vertical in North American territories, and by Constantin Film Verleih in Germany.
+In the Lost Lands was first released in Australia on February 27, 2025, and was released on March 6, 2025 by Constantin Film Verleih in Germany and Praesens-Film in Switzerland, and in the United States on March 7, 2025, by Vertical in North American territories.

 Plot

-A man named Boyce directly addresses the viewer, warning them that what they're about to see is not a happy fairytale.
-Earth has become an uncivilized, dystopian wasteland called the Lost Lands.
-In a society ruled by Overlord, order is forcibly maintained by the Church.
-Gray Alys, a witch, is being hanged, on the orders of The Enforcer and her followers from the Church.
-Gray Alys uses her powers to trick a man into helping her escape, but The Enforcer kills him for it and leads a group of men in pursuit of Alys.
+Earth becomes an uncivilized wasteland called the Lost Lands.
+In a society ruled by a man known as the Overlord, order is forcibly maintained by the Church.
+Witch Gray Alys is being hanged, on the orders of a woman known as the Enforcer and her followers from the Church.
+Alys uses her powers to trick a man with illusions into helping her escape, but the Enforcer kills him for it and leads a group of men in pursuit of Alys.

-Boyce is alone and unscarred in the Lost Lands, he walks through a tunnel and anticipates an ambush.
-He uses a two-headed snake as a weapon before shooting the remaining enemies and continuing his journey.
-Gray Alys finds refuge with a blind old woman.
-The Queen, wife of The Overlord, and the head of the Overwatch, Jerais, visit her.
-The Queen seeks Gray Alys' assistance, invoking a pre-existing agreement that Alys does not refuse requests from anyone.
-The Queen needs a werewolf's power by next week's full moon; Gray Alys is tasked with killing the beast and bringing its power to the Queen.
+Alys finds refuge with a blind old woman.
+The Queen, wife of the Overlord, and the head of the Overwatch, Jerais, visit her.
+The Queen seeks Alys' assistance, invoking a pre-existing agreement that Alys does not refuse requests from anyone.
+The Queen needs a werewolf's power by next week's full moon; Alys is tasked with killing the beast and bringing its power to the Queen.
 Jerais secretly sabotages the Queen's endeavor, believing its failure is ultimately in her best interest.
-Gray Alys uses her powers to find a shapeshifter by entering its mind.
+Alys uses her powers to find a shapeshifter by entering its mind.

-The Queen hates the ailing Overlord, who is on the verge of death.
-Alys seeks out Boyce in a pub to enlist his help in finding a shapeshifter.
+Alys seeks out a man named Boyce in a pub to enlist his help in finding a shapeshifter.
 The creature is known as Sardor, meaning "Grey Wolf".
-The Enforcer is working with The Patriarch, who is secretly plotting to overthrow The Overlord and the Queen, despite serving The Overlord.
-The Patriarch orders The Enforcer and acolytes to capture Gray Alys, extract a confession, and then execute her.
+The Patriarch, a man serving the Overlord, orders the Enforcer and acolytes to capture Alys, extract a confession, and then execute her.

-Gray Alys and Boyce began their expedition into the Lost Lands, where Boyce encounters his old friends Ross and Mara.
-Boyce and Mara have sex before Boyce continues his quest with Gray Alys.
-The Enforcer captures and tortures Ross and Mara, seeking information about Gray Alys and Boyce.
+Alys and Boyce begin their expedition into the Lost Lands, where Boyce encounters his old friends Ross and Mara.
+Boyce has sex with Mara before continuing his quest with Alys.
+The Enforcer captures and tortures Ross and Mara, seeking information about Alys and Boyce.
 The group was supposed to go to Skull River, but they murder Ross and kidnap Mara instead.